 There are many reasons to play sports, including a wide range of physical, emotional and social benefits.
 But abuse, on any level and in any form, can not be part of the equation.
 The paramount principal that guides USA Lacrosse's Athlete Protection & Safety Program is that any and all forms of physical and sexual abuse or misconduct are strictly prohibited.
-National background checks and online abuse prevention training are two tools used by USA Lacrosse to help make our sport safer for all.

-The USA Lacrosse Athlete Protection Policy is the foundation for rules and responsibilities for athlete safety and well-being, and the prevention of abuse.
+The USA Lacrosse Athlete Protection & Safety Policy is the foundation for rules and responsibilities for athlete safety and well-being, and the prevention of abuse.
 The policy encompasses the requirements of the Protecting Young Victims and Safe Sport Authorization Act of 2017 and the National Council of Youth Sports (NCYS) Recommended Guidelines, Best Practices and Background Screening in Youth-Serving Organizations.

 What We Can All Do Together

 - Provide and mandate free online abuse prevention training available through USA Lacrosse's My Account member login.

 - Establish policy that requires mandatory reporting of any suspected child abuse or neglect.

 USA Lacrosse policy requires that all staff members, volunteers, and members of USA Lacrosse must report any suspicions or allegations of abuse or neglect (including child sexual abuse) to law enforcement and child protective services and notify the USA Lacrosse Abuse Prevention Program.
 For issues with any of the following, please file a report with USA Lacrosse: sexual misconduct, sexual harassment, grooming, emotional misconduct, bullying, hazing, physical misconduct, and retaliation.